pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 Let’s reuse the last example.
 We have 3 products planned (an app, a website, and a chatbot), and they all need the same data in the same format (we think).
 It seems logical to say we don’t want each team to build its own logic for getting data, because it means 3 different ways of getting the same data (we think).
 That means **duplication of effort** and **inconsistency** — it’s really not an enterprise approach.

-Instead, let’s pause on building the app, website, and chatbot, and instead assemble a ‘strategic’ team to plan out and build our Data Enterprise Retrieval Platform: once we have _that_, it will be our data _platform_.
+Instead, let’s pause on building the app, website, and chatbot, and instead assemble a ‘strategic’ team to plan out and build our Y2K Application Generic Networked Interface: once we have _that_, it will be our data _platform_.

-Usually, the platform deliverable is the most complex, which means it is the most expensive _and_ most likely to be delayed.
+Typically the platform deliverable is the most complex, which means it is the most expensive _and_ most likely to be delayed.
 And once it’s delayed, your app, website, and chatbot are _also_ delayed.
 Oops.

 There are definitely variations to this scenario but the essential feature is creating an internal blockage where a bunch of new products (or new approaches) are logjammed.

-Nobody can build their own testing pipeline until the “automated testing strategy” is ready.
-Nobody can release a cloud service until the “cloud platform team” has built and assessed their “cloud platform”.
-Nobody can build their own public-facing API until the “API Gateway” is up and running.
+- Nobody can build their own testing pipeline until the “automated testing strategy” is ready.
+- Nobody can release a cloud service until the “cloud platform team” has built and assessed their “cloud platform”.
+- Nobody can build their own public-facing API until the “API Gateway” is up and running.

 A handful of teams each building something that works is going to get you lots of useful insights (what data is shared, what data is unique, where is the greatest load in the system, etc).
 But instead, departments often create siloed “platform teams” trying to design a perfect solution without a real-world deliverable.
 And meanwhile other teams waiting around are told either to (a) wait until the platform is ready (it’s already been delayed twice), or, if you can’t wait, then (b) build another product with the 20-year-old technology we are trying to move away from.
 Here again, ‘enterprise thinking’ is a backwards approach, leading to ‘platforms’ that block teams instead of enabling them.